 - Caution: Lemon balm can increase sedation when combined with other sedatives or sleep medications.

-Five practical advantages
+Five practical advantages:

 - Low cost.
 A packet of chamomile seeds costs a few dollars and yields years of tea.